 There’s ample ways to exercise the brain and body at Victory Centre of Joliet

 The ongoing exploration of other cultures, lands and ethnic traditions is part of Joliet’s VIVA!
 World Tour program.
-Each month arm-chair travelers virtually visit new destinations by sampling other area’s foods, arts and crafts, languages and dialects and viewing their natural and manmade wonders.
+Each month arm-chair travelers virtually visit new destinations by sampling other area’s foods, arts and crafts, languages and dialects and viewing their natural and man-made wonders.
 Joliet’s culinary club especially enjoys cooking up new recipes inspired by the World Tour!

 To help keep their bodies as fit, Victory Centre residents can work up a sweat in yoga, laughter yoga or chair chi.
 Others prefer to join the walking club or the resident-led dance class.
-In warmer months, they also enjoy gardening outdoors in Joliet’s Victory Garden.
+In warmer months, we also enjoy gardening outdoors in Joliet’s Victory Garden.